Topics on this page:

 - Certain convictions can be expunged.
 Depending on the conviction, you request an expungement 10 or 15 years after the guilty conviction or the satisfactory completion of the sentence, including probation, whichever is later.

 If you were found guilty of a crime that is no longer a crime, you may request an expungement immediately.
-Prior convictions for possession of marijuana can be expunged immediately, but the amount you were convicted of possessing must be less than 10 grams.
-If your conviction was for more than 10 grams of marijuana, you may request an expungement 4 years after satisfactory completion of the sentence.
+Prior convictions for possession of cannabis can be expunged immediately.

 You must wait to expunge a case until every charge in that case is expungable.
 For instance if you received 3 nolle prosequi’s and one Stet, you must wait 3 years because the stet requires a minimum waiting time of 3 years.

 In all above cases, however, a court may grant a petition for expungement at any time if the court feels you have shown good cause.
 If you file for expungement before the waiting period has elapsed, the State's Attorney may file an objection.
 You will then have the opportunity to show why you have good cause at a hearing.

 Read the Law: Md.
 Code, Criminal Procedure § 10-105